-This section describes how to describe the board in the board definition file.
+This section explains how to describe the board in the board definition file.

-- The first part of this section of the board description file shows the different parameters you can use to describe the board; this is described in "Parameter Definition" on page 65. - The second part of this section of the board description file defines signal names; read about this in "Board Signal Assignment" on page 66. - The next part of the board description file associates signals with special attributes; this is covered in "Special Signal Definition" on page 67.
+- The first part of this section of the board description file shows the different parameters you can use to describe the board; see "Parameter Definition" on page 67. - The second part of this section of the board description file defines signal names; see "Board Signal Assignment" on page 68. - The next part of the board description file associates signals with special attributes; see "Special Signal Definition" on page 69.

 Before writing the rules, you should carefully describe your board.
-A thorough description will make the compiler work harder for you.
+A thorough description makes the compiler work harder for you.